Guidance for Candidates Collecting Elector Signatures

 - Candidates send the PDF form electronically to the elector by email or through a digital file-sharing service.

-- The elector prints the form, fills out all necessary fields and signs it in the presence of a witness.
+- The elector prints the form, fills out all necessary fields and signs it in wet ink in the presence of a witness.

-- The witness must use due diligence to make sure that any signature made in their presence is by an elector who lives in the riding where the potential candidate plans to run.
-The witness must be physically present at the time of the signature and must enter their printed name, address and signature in the appropriate fields.
+- The witness must use due diligence to make sure that any signature made in their presence is by a qualified elector who lives in the riding where the prospective candidate plans to run.
+The witness must be physically present at the time of the signature and must enter their printed name, address and wet ink signature in the appropriate fields.

 - There are no restrictions on who may witness a signature.
 Several members of the same household may support a nomination.
 They can each complete a form and have their signature witnessed by another member of the household.